Bioremediation & Earth Repair

 PAYMENT PLAN

-- Our Student Support Team will assist you in setting up this process
+- Our Student Support Team will assist you in setting this up.

 GROUP DISCOUNTS

-- Must indicate who all is in your group at registration
+- You must indicate who is in your group at registration.

 DIVERSITY SCHOLARSHIPS

-Supported by your donations, a select number of pay-what-you-can Diversity Scholarships are available for Indigenous Peoples and People of Color working in environmental and food justice. - These scholarships are pay-what-you-can with the recommended value of 50% of standard tuition ($175), but any amount will be accepted and appreciated
+- These scholarships are pay-what-you-can with the recommended value of 50% of standard tuition, but any amount will be accepted and appreciated.

 YOUR LEARNING JOURNEY